Skip to main content

 The Cooking

-Michelin's own description of the kitchen is unusually detailed and worth taking seriously: top-quality regional produce, surgically precise classical craftsmanship, and selective use of more modern technique.
+Michelin's own description of the kitchen is unusually detailed and worth taking seriously: top-quality regional produce, surgically precise classical craftsmanship, selective use of more modern technique.
 That framing is accurate and useful for setting expectations.
 This is not a boundary-pushing modernist kitchen in the manner of Mirazur in Menton or Arpège in Paris.
 It is a kitchen that has decided what it is and executes it at a consistently high level.
-Verified dishes from Michelin's notes include a soup of frog's legs with mushrooms and wild garlic, Grenoble-style arctic char slowly baked in its juices, and a risotto of soft wheat with beurre noisette.
+Dishes highlighted in Michelin's notes include a soup of frog's legs with mushrooms and wild garlic, Grenoble-style arctic char slowly baked in its juices, a risotto of soft wheat with beurre noisette.
 These are dishes built on classical French and regional Dauphinois logic, made with produce that reflects the geography.

 Counter and Bar Seating

-No verified seating configuration or counter details are available in the record, and Pearl won't fabricate them.
-What can be said with confidence: at a venue of this scale and format , a formal country house restaurant operating at the €€€€ price tier with Michelin recognition , the standard experience is a full dining room service.
+Seating configuration and counter details are not specified.
+At a venue of this scale and format, a formal country house restaurant operating at the €€€€ price tier with Michelin recognition, the standard experience is a full dining room service.
 If proximity to the kitchen or a less formal perch interests you, contact the restaurant directly to ask.
 The building's historic layout and the kitchen's classical style suggest that a chef's counter, if available at all, would offer a meaningfully different vantage on what is already a technically precise operation.
 Worth asking when you book.

 Practical Details

-The Google rating sits at 4.9 from 73 reviews, which at that sample size suggests strong consistency rather than statistical noise.
 The price range is €€€€.
-No online booking link is listed in our database; contact the restaurant directly.
-Booking difficulty for this level of recognition in a small village is real , plan at least three to four weeks out for weekend tables, more for Saturday dinner or any holiday period.
+An online booking link is not available; contact the restaurant directly.
+Booking difficulty for this level of recognition in a small village is real, plan at least three to four weeks out for weekend tables, more for Saturday dinner or any holiday period.

 Quick reference: €€€€ price range | Michelin 1 Star (2024) | MOF 1997 | Closed Mon–Tue | Book 3–4 weeks out minimum | Car required.